MEDICAL SECOND OPINION

 What is Pediatric Rheumatology?

-Pediatric rheumatology is a branch of science that deals with the diagnosis and treatment of rheumatic diseases of individuals between the ages of 0-18.
+Pediatric rheumatology is a branch of science that deals with diagnosing and treating rheumatic diseases of individuals between the ages of 0-18.
 Childhood rheumatic diseases are multisystem diseases characterized by acute and chronic inflammation of the musculoskeletal system (joints and muscles), vessels, and skin.
 When patients admitted to pediatric outpatient clinics are examined, it is among the top 5 causes of rheumatic diseases.
-In our country, familial Mediterranean fever (FMF) is seen with a frequency of 1/1000, and juvenile rheumatoid arthritis (childhood rheumatoid arthritis) with a frequency of 6/10.000.
+In our country, familial Mediterranean fever (FMF) is seen with a frequency of 1/1000, and juvenile rheumatoid arthritis (childhood rheumatoid arthritis) has a frequency of 6/10.000.

 Diagnosis and treatment of rheumatological diseases in childhood differ from adulthood.
-In most of these patients, systemic findings occur in addition to muscle and joint findings.
-Treatment and follow-up of these diseases require teamwork; physicians specializing in rheumatological diseases (pediatric rheumatologist), physical therapy and rehabilitation specialists, ophthalmologists, orthopedic specialists, social workers and nurses are the parts of the team.
+In most patients, systemic findings occur in addition to muscle and joint findings.
+Treatment and follow-up of these diseases require teamwork; physicians specializing in rheumatological diseases (pediatric rheumatologists), physical therapy and rehabilitation specialists, ophthalmologists, orthopedic specialists, social workers, and nurses are the parts of the team.

-Complaints and findings caused by rheumatic diseases overlap in many diseases.
-Since there are no laboratory findings specific to the diagnostic approach of these diseases, it causes delays in diagnosis.
-As early diagnosis is important in all other diseases, early diagnosis and treatment are also important in rheumatic diseases.
+Rheumatic diseases cause overlapping complaints and findings.
+Since there are no laboratory findings specific to the diagnostic approach of these diseases, diagnosis is delayed.
+As with all other diseases, early diagnosis and treatment are essential.

-In these diseases, delay in diagnosis, inadequacies in treatment and follow-up periods and wrong treatment can cause permanent joint disorders, surgical requirements, secondary amyloidosis, chronic kidney failure, blindness, deterioration in quality of life (indirect labor loss, mental and social problems, as well as deterioration of family dynamics) and can lead to death.
-These problems cause both a moral burden to the family and the child in adult life, and a serious financial burden to the state.
+In these diseases, delay in diagnosis, inadequacies in treatment and follow-up periods, and wrong treatment can cause permanent joint disorders, surgical requirements, secondary amyloidosis, chronic kidney failure, blindness, deterioration in quality of life (indirect labor loss, mental and social problems, as well as deterioration of family dynamics) and can lead to death.
+These problems cause a moral burden to the family and the child in adulthood and a severe financial burden to the state.
 Patients with rheumatic complaints should apply to a pediatric rheumatologist without delay.
 Diseases under the umbrella of pediatric rheumatology are briefly described below.

 Familial Mediterranean Fever (FMF)

-Familial Mediterranean Fever (FMF); In general, children complain of a certain type of attack, such as recurrent abdominal pain and fever.
-However, complaints may also be in the form of recurrent bouts of fever accompanied by abdominal and/or chest pain and/or joint pain and swelling.
+Familial Mediterranean Fever (FMF): children generally complain of a specific type of attack, such as recurrent abdominal pain and fever.
+However, complaints may also be in the form of recurrent bouts of fever accompanied by abdominal and chest pain, joint pain, and swelling.
 It is an inherited/genetic disease.
 FMF attacks begin before the age of 20 in approximately 90% of patients.
-Occur in the first 10 years of life in more than half.
-In the family story of the child with these complaints; The disease is usually seen in another child of the relatives, cousin, uncle or a distant relative.
-If the patient does not receive treatment, there will be accumulation of a substance called amyloid that will lead to kidney failure unknowingly over the years.
+Occur in the first ten years of life in more than half.
+In the family story of the child with these complaints, the disease is usually seen in another child of the relatives, such as a cousin, uncle, or distant relative.
+If the patient does not receive treatment, there will be an accumulation of a substance called amyloid that will lead to kidney failure unknowingly over the years.

 Recurrent Fevers Due to a Genetic Disorder

 It has been shown that some rare diseases with recurrent fever are due to a genetic disorder.
-In many of these, other members of the family may also have recurrent fever.
+In many of these, other family members may also have recurrent fever.

-The main complaint is fever; It comes in the form of recurrent attacks, it can last for 2-3 weeks, accompanied by fever, severe muscle pains in the trunk and arms, red and painful skin rashes may occur.
-Widespread abdominal pain, nausea and vomiting are quite common.
+The main complaint is fever.
+It comes in the form of recurrent attacks lasting 2-3 weeks, accompanied by fever, severe muscle pains in the trunk and arms, and red and painful skin rashes.
+Widespread abdominal pain, nausea, and vomiting are pretty joint.

 Juvenile Rheumatoid Arthritis (Childhood Rheumatism)

-JIA and similar, other childhood rheumatic diseases are caused by the immune system damaging the body's own organs, although the exact causes have not been defined.
-If not treated properly, joint inflammation can result in joint damage and loss of function/injury.
+JIA and similar other childhood rheumatic diseases are caused by the immune system damaging the body's organs, although the exact causes have not been defined.
+If not appropriately treated, joint inflammation can cause damage and loss of function/injury.

 Psoriatic arthritis